elecfreaks/learn-en/microbitKit/Starter_Kit/starter_kit_case_12.md

 ## Introduction

 ---
 micro:bit has integrated multiple sensors including accelerometer.
-Today, we are going to use accelerometer to make a level device and display the inclination on NeoPixel ring in bar chart format.
+Today, we are going to use accelerometer to make a level device and display the inclination on RainbowLED ring in bar chart format.

 ## Component List